akil-ahmed3/mnist_hand_written_digits_generation/readme.md

 * Once the discriminator model is unable to discriminate any more properly(50%), we can say that our generator model is generating very good image.

 Explanation of the codes are commented inside notebook.

+There are 25 images inside **generated_images** directory, which has been generated with our model.